- 1 Looking for a short-term apartment? – about the period of stay in sharehouse

 For people from countries where you can stay every two weeks (fortnightly) and pay rent every two weeks (eg. Australia, England), they would like to stay every two weeks (fortnightly) in Japan, but for the reasons mentioned above, there are no shared houses where you can stay on a weekly basis.

-*In Australia, there is a “Rooming House” system for managing shared houses, which sets standards for building safety, bedroom area and maximum occupancy based on the length of stay, water supply, etc.
+*In Australia, there is a “Rooming House” system for managing shared houses, which sets standards for building safety, bedroom area and maximum occupancy based on the length of stay, water supply, etc. However, there are also hotels that offer long-term stay plans (extended stay in hotels).
+In terms of staying in a hotel, a long stay of a few weeks is the same as a short stay in an apartment.

 We are a guesthouse (hostel), and of course we have a 旅館営業許可 [Ryokan eigyo kyoka] “Accommodation Business license”.